Ajitesh91/Credit-card-fraud-detection/README.md

 # Credit-card-fraud-detection
-Credit card transactions labeled as fraudulent or genuine for 284,807 transactions,the dataset is highly imbalanced with 492 transactions are fradulent.
-Identifying fraudulent credit card transactions using decision tree and random forest.
+Credit card transactions labeled as fraudulent or genuine .
+The dataset has 284,807 transactions and is highly imbalanced (just 492 transactions are fradulent).
+Identifying fradulent credit card transactions using decision tree and random forest.